CavHack/orbifold/README.md

 # orbifold
 An orbifold inspired UI for Mesos.

-This is a fully customizable standalone UI for Mesos which Propagates metadata from Clusters, data persistence between sessions using cluster-store, and stylistic automation via Gulp.
+This is a fully customizable standalone UI for Mesos which Propagates metadata from Clusters, allows for Task execution, data persistence between sessions using cluster-store, and stylistic automation via Gulp in a dynamic UI which presents the User with an Alternative interface to Mesosphere.

 The overall structure of 'Orbifold-UI' is dependent on the recent breakthroughs at Facebook React: We exploit this state-of-the-art 'stateful component' element which forces developers to compartmentalize, automate, and template using promises; masking or hashing functions which work efficiently on the DOM.